APK Files - Under the Hood

 - What permissions this application requires to run, and the permissions required to access this application’s information by other apps.

-- Compatibility feature like minimum android version and supported devices.
+- Compatibility features (eg: minimum android version and supported devices).

 A complete specification can be found here https://developer.android.com/guide/topics/manifest/manifest-intro